-Some blackheads are deeper than others and may potentially be harder to remove.
-However, certain treatments can be effective in getting rid of deep blackheads.
+Some blackheads are deeper than others under the skin and may potentially be harder to remove.
+However, certain options, such as topical treatments, can be effective in getting rid of deep blackheads.

 Blackheads are dark lesions that appear at the surface of the skin.
 They occur when the pores of the skin become clogged with dead cells and oily secretions.